 Being new at breastfeeding and because I’d never been around anyone who breastfed, I didn’t know what I was doing.
 When I took Benjamin in for a checkup at five days old, he’d lost 15% of his weight.
 He was dehydrated, had jaundice, and had to return to the hospital.

 A nurse brought me a breast pump so I could pump while Ben was under the lights for his jaundice.
-I used a hospital-grade pump for an hour and didn't get enough milk to cover the bottom of the bottle.
-I realized that I had been starving my baby.
-I felt so much guilt.
+I used a hospital-grade pump for an hour, but I didn’t get enough milk to even cover the bottom of the bottle.
+At first, I felt like I had been starving my baby, and the guilt was overwhelming.
 Benjamin began receiving formula, and I gave up on breastfeeding.
 Five years later, I found out I was going to have another baby.

 My son was five days old, and I knew breastfeeding would work for me this time.
 I WAS SHOCKED when I took Jackson to the doctor and discovered he’d lost over 10% of his original birth weight.
 Then the lactation consultant had me breastfeed him and then re-weighed him.
 After 15 min of feeding, he’d only taken in 8 ccs.